-The GREGoR Consortium (Genomics Research to Elucidate the Genetics of Rare diseases) seeks to discover the cause of currently unexplained rare genetic disorders.
+The GREGoR Consortium (Genomics Research to Elucidate the Genetics of Rare diseases) seeks to develop and apply approaches to discover the cause of currently unexplained rare genetic disorders.

 Linking diseases to their genetic cause allows for improved genetic testing and a shortened diagnostic odyssey for families affected by rare disease, and can: